-Board Voice is developing a provincial training initiative focused on strengthening and bringing together the volunteer boards that govern B.C.’s community social service non-profit organizations.
+Board Voice has launched a provincial peer-to-peer training initiative focused on strengthening and bringing together the volunteer boards that govern B.C.’s community social service non-profit organizations.

 Thank you to the BC Ministry of Social Development and Poverty Reduction for the one-time grant agreement that is supporting this important project.